 She was now living in California with Crosby, and by this time, “Urge for Going,” “Chelsea Morning,” “Both Sides, Now,” and “The Circle Game” had all been covered and recorded by her peers.
 And although the label execs originally only wanted her services as a songwriter, they relented when she pressured them to release her debut album, SONG TO A SEAGULL, that March.

-The record was initially untitled thanks to a screw up at label headquarters, but was quickly rectified.
-And although her bread and butter was already folk, it was more classically influenced with strong poetic lyrics.
-Divided into two almost completely different sections - "I Came To The City" and "Out of The City and Down To The Seaside," it was a concept album before its time that critics took notice of.
-"I Had A King" explored her failed marriage, while tracks like "Night In The City" The album also began a long relationship with two other prominient musicians on the scene at the time, Stephen Stills, who played guitar on the record, and Crosby, who produced it.
+The record was initially untitled thanks to a screw-up at label headquarters but was quickly rectified.
+And although her bread and butter was already folk, it was more classically influenced by strong poetic lyrics.
+Divided into two almost completely different sections – “I Came To The City” and “Out of The City and Down To The Seaside,” it was a concept album before its time that critics took notice of.
+“I Had A King” explored her failed marriage, while tracks like “Night In The City” The album also began a long relationship with two other prominient musicians on the scene at the time, Stephen Stills, who played guitar on the record, and Crosby, who produced it.

 Mitchell started churning out some of the era’s most commercially acceptable folk songs, often combining pop elements to them.
 She released LADIES OF THE CANYON in the summer of 1970, titled after Laurel Canyon, an LA subdivision that had a rich music culture during the ’60s, and her new home when she moved in with Graham Nash.
 The songs were leading away from a true acoustic folk sound, and more piano and pop influences were seeping through.
 The environmental anthem “Big Yellow Taxi” went to #1 on the charts in Canada and the US and #3 in the UK.
 “Woodstock” cracked the top 20 (Crosby Stills Nash & Young) took it to #1, covering it a year later), although her version was slower and darker, and recorded on an electric piano.